ccruxx/PressurePro/replit.md

 ## Overview

-DFW Pristine Power Washing is a comprehensive, SEO-optimized multi-page website for a professional pressure washing service serving the Dallas-Fort Worth metro area.
-Built as a React SPA with client-side routing, the site features 20+ pages including service pages, city landing pages, and an about page.
-The application is fully optimized for search engines with structured data, proper meta tags, internal linking, and local SEO targeting 15 DFW cities.
+DFW Pristine Power Washing is a comprehensive, SEO-optimized multi-page website for a professional pressure washing service based in Arlington, TX, serving the Dallas-Fort Worth metro area.
+Built as a React SPA with client-side routing, the site features 35+ pages including service pages, city landing pages, and an about page.
+The application is fully optimized for search engines with structured data, proper meta tags, internal linking, and local SEO targeting 29 DFW cities.
 It's built with React, TypeScript, react-helmet-async for SEO, and optimized for static deployment on Vercel.

 ## System Architecture